-150. One way to clearly depict the influence of the different lines of evidence on the conclusion on causality is via visual representation.
+153. One way to depict the influence of the different lines of evidence on the conclusion on causality is via visual representation.
 A graphical approach is recommended, similar to that of Adami et al. (2011) (Figure 5).
 In this, the relative impacts of epidemiological and toxicological evidence are plotted against each other.

-This is a draft document.
-It does not reflect the views of the Committee and should not be cited.
+Positioning on the graph is the result of a deliberative process and reflects the Committee's agreed conclusion on the weight of evidence of a line of evidence on the likelihood of causation from exposure to a chemical leading to an adverse outcome.
+The axes should not be considered numerical, and it is not intended that there is a quantitative relationship between increments along an axis.
+Rather, these reflect increasing or decreasing weights of evidence based on expert judgement.